 - too much light

-Once the plant is repotted in a fresh container, keep it in a location where it can rebound and don’t over water it!
-In fact, if the problem was due to over watering, I’d repot it and leave it alone for a few days before watering it.
+Once the plant is repotted in a fresh container, keep it in a location where it can rebound and don’t overwater it!
+In fact, if the problem was due to overwatering, I’d repot it and leave it alone for a few days before watering it.
+I shared more tips for reviving houseplants after they decline here.
+So you’ll want to check out this article for more help with fixing an indoor plant that’s not doing well.

-Indoor Plant Leaves Turning Brown and Crispy Tips: Not Always the Sign of Over Watering
+Indoor Plant Leaves Turning Brown and Crispy Tips: Not Always the Sign of Overwatering

-Trimming the brown portions off the leaves with a scissors can improve their appearance, but new browning can still occur if the root cause is not addressed.
-While brown leaf tips can be a sign of over watering, don’t jump to conclusions.
+Sometimes brown leaf tips or edges can happen on any indoor plant but are common on certain species like spider plant and dracaena.
+Trimming the brown portions off the leaves with snips or scissors can improve their appearance, but new browning can still occur if the root cause is not addressed.
+While brown leaf tips can be a sign of overwatering, don’t jump to conclusions.
 Consider the following factors:

-- Over watering or under watering: Trim off the brown leaves and be more mindful with watering practices.
+- Overwatering or underwatering: Trim off the brown leaves and be more mindful with watering practices.

 - Not enough humidity.
 Add a humidifier or group plants together to increase humidity.